karuppiah7890/vault-policy-restore/README.md

 }
 ```

 As you can see, `allow_secrets` policy's content was overwritten.
-It was overwritten with the `allow_secrets` policy content that was passed through the backup policies JSON file.
+It was overwritten with the `allow_secrets` policy content that was passed through the Vault Policies Backup JSON file.

 So, this is how `vault-policy-restore` works :D